Supy/library/README.md

 # Library
 A collection of useful or interesting articles/snippets/libraries/videos in the tech space.

+## Blogs
+* [Marc Brooker's Blog](https://brooker.co.za/blog/) - Marc is a Senior Principal Engineer at AWS and writes about distributed systems.

 ## Developer Environment
 * [macOS Setup Guide](https://sourabhbajaj.com/mac-setup/)